exercism/julia/exercises/concept/encounters/.docs/hints.md

 ## 5. Define a fallback reaction for encounters between pets

 - The second argument is now a `Pet` other than `Cat` or `Dog`, so add a `meet` method.
+- Declaring abstract parameter types or constraining them via parametric methods are two ways to accomplish this.

 ## 6. Define a fallback if a pet encounters something it doesn't know